Quansight-Labs/jupyter-a11y-testing/README.md

 Automated accessibility tests cannot address accessibility issues on their own, but used correctly they can be a useful tool.

-Work in this repository is modeled after the [JupyterLab Benchmarks](https://github.com/jupyterlab/benchmarks/) repo.
+Work in this repository is modelled after the [JupyterLab Benchmarks](https://github.com/jupyterlab/benchmarks/) repo.

 As described in the [Jupyter Accessibility Roadmap](https://github.com/jupyter/accessibility/blob/main/docs/funding/czi-grant-roadmap.md), the plan is to start by adding tests for JupyterLab.